-The Effingham Neighbourhood Plan – now submitted
+The Effingham Neighbourhood Plan – on the way to a Referendum

 The Neighbourhood Plan sets planning policies for the parish that will help shape and determine planning decisions in Effingham, including the number and type of new homes, where those homes are built, the protection of our Green Belt countryside and landscape, and design principles to preserve the character of the village and wider parish.

 You can view and download the 'Submitted Effingham Neighbourhood Plan' and other supporting documents using the links below.